RAF drafted in as thousands evacuated due to reservoir collapse fears

 The 45-year-old, who works for GM Moving, said: “I’ve lived in Whaley (Bridge) for the best part of 45 years, and I’ve never seen water flood over the dam like that, ever, nor thought that we could possibly be at risk in this way.”

-The Met Office said showers should “ease off” into Thursday evening – with the yellow warning of rain due to be lifted at 8pm – ahead of much drier conditions on Friday.
+Forecaster Luke Miall said showers in the area had eased overnight, though there was a possibility of rain later in the day.

+He added: “There is still a risk of showers breaking out in the afternoon, but it’s a predominantly dry picture for Friday.”

-Forecaster Craig Snell said only sporadic rain was likely in north west Scotland and south west England which “thankfully don’t look as bad as today (Thursday)”.
+Sporadic rain was also likely in north west Scotland and south west England.

-He said: “In those two areas the showers won’t be anywhere near as heavy, with sunny spells and sunny showers, and up to 25 degrees in the South West.

-“Once we get through the next few hours the showers will ease off.”